ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 How good is the screen?

-ASUS ROG Zephyrus S GX502GW installedIPS-screen with a diagonal of 15.6 inches, a resolution of 1920 × 1080, a maximum refresh rate of 144 Hz, support for G-SYNC and a response time of 3 ms (in Overdrive mode).
-It is argued that the color gamut is 100% of the sRGB color space, they promise excellent color reproduction, the screen has received Pantone certification.
-Matte finish, maximum viewing angles.
+ASUS ROG Zephyrus S GX502GW is installedIPS screen with a diagonal of 15.6 inches, a resolution of 1920x1080, a maximum refresh rate of 144 Hz, support for G-SYNC and a response time of 3 ms (in Overdrive mode).
+The color gamut is said to be 100% of the sRGB color space, excellent color reproduction is promised, and the screen has received Pantone certification.
+The coating is matte, viewing angles are maximum.
 The picture is very nice, games and movies look great.

 </ img>